jke-cs/cs2-sharptimer-webpanel/README.md

 4. Run `npm install` to install dependencies
 5. Run `npm run dev` to start the development server

 ## Customizing Server IPs

 To add or modify server IPs, edit the `SERVER_IPS` variable in your `.env.local` file.
-The format is a JSON array of objects, each containing an `ip` and `port`.
+The format is a JSON array of objects, each containing an `ip` and `port`: